 Affirmative Action/Equal Opportunity Statement of Policy

-The College is committed to equal opportunity is for all persons regardless of political affiliation, age, race, creed, color, disability, marital status, sex, including sexual orientation and gender identity, national origin, ancestry, religion, speaking skills, genetic testing, and the use or non-use of lawful products off the employer’s premises during non-working hours.
-It is the policy of NWTC to ensure equal employment opportunity practices and educational services at NWTC comply with the Affirmative Action requirement from the Wisconsin Technical College System.
-Any person who believes their affirmative action rights have been violated has the right to file a grievance.
+The College is committed to equal opportunity for all persons regardless of political affiliation, age, race, creed, color, disability, marital status, sex, including sexual orientation and gender identity, national origin, ancestry, religion, speaking skills, and genetic testing, and the use or non-use of lawful products off the employer’s premises during non-working.
+It is the policy of NWTC to ensure equal opportunity practices and educational services at NWTC comply with the Affirmative Action requirement from the Wisconsin Technical College System.
+Any person who believes the equal opportunity rights have been violated has the right to file a grievance.
 The grievance must be filed within 300 days of the act.
-View the College’s Nondiscrimination & Anti-Harassment Policy to learn more about the grievance procedure or contact the Director of Diversity & Inclusion/Title IX Coordinator.
+View the College’s Nondiscrimination & Anti-Harassment Policy to learn more about the grievance procedure.

 The following offices are designed to assist in resolving discrimination complaints:

-While the primary responsibility for the development and monitoring the affirmative action program is primarily the responsibility of the President and the Director of Diversity & Inclusion/Title IX Coordinator, the support of every employee, student, and recipient of the College services is also required to assure an environment conducive to the success of the program.
+While the primary responsibility for the development and monitoring the affirmative action program is primarily the responsibility of the President and the Chief Officer for Diversity, Equity, and Inclusion, the support of every employee, student, and recipient of the College services is also required to assure an environment conducive to the success of the program.